In revealing audio clips, clients share the unexpected challenges they found in later life—and the financial choices they made to adjust.

 In 2013, Joseph Coughlin, director of the AgeLab at Massachusetts Institute of Technology (MIT) and the author of “The Longevity Economy,” asked 200 long-ago MIT graduates (average age: 79) what their biggest retirement surprise was.
 “The overwhelming answer was that retirement is a lot longer than you anticipate,” Coughlin recalls.
 “These retirees emphasized that they were actually surprised how much time they had.”

 Whatever changes life brings next, Lenora isn’t hurrying things.
 She cherishes the time she has with her mother, who just turned 100.
 She has just begun collecting Social Security benefits—which has made her less reliant on her assets to meet expenses and enabled her to invest for the longer term.
 She’s considering volunteer work, traveling and taking on some home improvements.
 And she still has an eye on that sunny place out west, when the time feels right.
 With a renewed sense of peace about her health and finances, she says, “I don’t feel like I need to fight the future.”

-You should not consider these client statements as an endorsement of Merrill Lynch as an investment adviser or as testimonials about clients' experiences with us as an investment adviser.
+Case studies are intended to illustrate brokerage products and services available at Merrill and banking products and services available at Bank of America.
+You should not consider these as an endorsement of Merrill as an investment advisor or as a testimonial about a client’s experiences with us as an investment advisor.
 Case studies do not necessarily represent the experiences of other clients, nor do they indicate future performance.
 Investment results may vary.

 This material should be regarded as general information on Healthcare considerations and is not intended to provide specific healthcare advice.
 If you have questions regarding your particular situation, please contact your legal or tax advisor.